mikeno95/Coding-Dojo-Assignments/README.md

+# Web Fundamentals

-This repository contains practice assignments that I have completed at Coding Dojo.
+This repository contains practice assignments that I have completed at Coding Dojo for Web Fundamentals (HTML, CSS, JavaScript, JQuery, AJAX)